 As with consignment shops in the USA, consignment in Hong Kong offers Consignor Access.
 It’s a “comprehensive online system for renters to check the quantity of products sold and profits every day.”
 Like here, consignors choose the cube location and the merchandise offered based on the demographics of the shoppers in that area.
 Cubes are particularly appealing to the younger generation who just want to make a few extra HKD (Hong Kong Dollars).

 Consignment in Hong Kong

-hk magazine listed a number of vintage and consignment shops in the Hong Kong area.
-With a mere 92,000 likes on their Facebook page, Midwest Vintage appears to be a popular one.
+Still, there are some phenomenal full-scale consignment shops in Hong Kong.
+Closeteur lists a number of vintage and consignment shops in the area.
+Luxury consignment shops like Milan Station offer beautiful Chanel bags.
+The Green Ladies also has a kid’s shop called Green Little.
+With a mere 121,000 likes on their Facebook page, Midwest Vintage appears to be a popular one.
 It was opened back in 1993 and is touted as the “oldest secondhand fashion store in Hong Kong.”
-They specialize in vintage American clothing, especially Levi’s and 80’s T-shirts.
-Bang!
-Bang!
-70’s Vintage Store offers everything from vintage American Hawaiian shirts to traditional Chinese costumes.
-I wonder if they are connected to the Bang Bang Clothing Exchange in the UK?
-Take a look at Once Style’s Tumbler page.
-The photography is interesting.
+They specialize in vintage American clothing (currently promoting fanny packs in a variety of colors), especially Levi’s and 80’s T-shirts.

 Hong Kong is a shopper’s dream.
 Whether you shop from a store, a “cube” or the vendor on the street, your senses are bombarded with colors, noise and opportunities.
 If you go, make sure consignment is on your list.
-If you enjoyed reading this, find out about Consigning in the UK too.
+Read more about consignment shops around the world.

 Receive tips, how-to guides, and moreYes Please!